 LM: Lately, a lot of John Coltrane.
 I’ve been on a Coltrane trip the last few months.
 Especially his final years, when he got more spiritual and avant-garde.
 I also listen a lot to Andrew Chalk — the pace of his music fits drinking tea well.

 YJ: What was the biggest book you have read?

-LM: I have a two-volume Complete Far Side by Gary Larson that’s 5 kg each book.
+LM: I have a two-volume Complete Far Side by Gary Larson that’s five kg each book.
 It’s funny as hell, but also the heaviest book in my house.

 YJ: Who are your most intensive writers?

 LM: My taste in literature is all over the place.
 I usually read books just by recommendation from other people.
-I don’t obsess about writers like I do with film directors, painters or musicians.
+I don’t obsess about writers as I do with film directors, painters, or musicians.
 Recently I read Franco Berardi, just because someone told me to.